petr-tik/lcthw/income_calc/progress_report.md

+## 16/8

+Reworked UK_full to have fewer if statements.
+If applying tax rules returns not 0, no point working further, return 1.
+Decision tree for UK_full is

+                            return 0
+                          /
+              no problem /
+                        /
+               apply NI
+             /          \
+ no problem /      error \
+           /              \
+apply taxes                 return 1
+           \
+     error  \
+             \
+                return 1

 ## 13/8

 Idea to keep tax_rules structs outside the options struct.
 Use the location int flag to activate a branch in a ```switch``` statement, which calls the right helper function with all the business logic for that location's tax contributions, including national insurance and other charges.